mockk/mockk/README.md

 This is needed because it is possible to capture the type automatically for the getter.
 Use `nullablePropertyType` to specify a nullable type.

+**Note:** This is only for public fields.
+It is nearly impossible to mock private properties as they don't have getter methods attached.
+Use Java reflection to make the field accessible or use `@VisibleForTesting` annotation in the source.

 ```kotlin
 val mock = spyk(MockCls(), recordPrivateCalls = true)